Junifil744/Mortal-Kombat/README.md

 ## "What if im just someone that comes here to hate on you so i find shitty code on you to show how bad at code you are?"
 Go ahead.
 This was literally my first ever attempt at using C# Console, you really aren't gonna prove much there.
-And these were your thoughts at all, congratulations on even making it to the end of this wall of text!
+And if these were your thoughts at all, congratulations on even making it to the end of this wall of text!